alperenbutun/mgd-diagnosis/README.md

 Diagnosing MGD.

-This thesis represents a fast and easy method along with a software for diagnosing Meibomian Gland Dysfunction (MGD), one of the common eye diseases.
+This research represents a fast and easy method along with a software for diagnosing Meibomian Gland Dysfunction (MGD), one of the common eye diseases.
 By taking a meibography image from the user, it marks the MGD channels and reveals the level of the disease within a few seconds.

 Basically, the software reveals the foreground and background of a greyscale image.
 Additionally, it has a sensitivity feature.
 This dynamic feature can be adjusted to determine the sensitivity of the software (algorithm).